SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau: Discussion

 \section{Discussion}

 SN\,2020bqj is a clear outlier in the SN Ibn subclass, based on the combination of its unusual lightcurve, spectral features and host galaxy properties.
 Previous studies of `normal' fast-evolving SNe Ibn have employed similar methods and models to model SN Ibn lightcurves as we have, which allows us to draw direct comparisons of our derived model parameters with their work.
-The ejecta mass of $16 - 19$ M$_{\odot}$ of SN\,2020bqj inferred from the Ni+CSM models is similar to those derived for Type Ibn SN\,2019uo \citep{gangopadhyay2020} and PS15dpn \citep{wang2019}, and consistent with a massive progenitor such as a WR star \citep{crowther2007}.
+The ejecta mass of $15 - 17$ M$_{\odot}$ of SN\,2020bqj inferred from the Ni+CSM models is similar to those derived for Type Ibn SN\,2019uo \citep{gangopadhyay2020} and PS15dpn \citep{wang2019}.
 The $^{56}$Ni mass of $0.03 - 0.04$ M$_{\odot}$ inferred from the modeling is comparable to the values for SN\,2019uo and PS15dpn, as well as for the rapidly-evolving SE SN with narrow He features LSQ13ddu \citep{clark2020}, and is consistent with the amount of $^{56}$Ni synthesized in the explosions of normal Type Ib/c SE SNe \citep[e.g.,][]{prentice2016}.
 Since the ejecta and $^{56}$Ni masses are consistent with SNe Ibn with fast monotonically evolving lightcurves, it seems unlikely the explosion properties are the origin of the unusual lightcurve of SN\,2020bqj.